Enlarged version: challenges to comprehension

 Problem displacement

-A recent issue of a newsletter of the the Global Footprint Network (Why the Number of Feet Matters, 1, 12) indicated that:
+A recent issue of a newsletter of the Global Footprint Network (Why the Number of Feet Matters, 1, 12) indicated that:

-A recent feature on population in the Economist discusses economic challenges when a nation’s population falls.
-In this feature, How to deal with a falling population, 28 July 2007, the Economist tries to minimize concerns about world population by saying that we are “hardly near the point of [resource] exhaustion”.
+A recent feature on population in the Economist discusses economic challenges when a nation's population falls.
+In this feature, How to deal with a falling population, 28 July 2007, the Economist tries to minimize concerns about world population by saying that we are 'hardly near the point of [resource] exhaustion'.

 The Economist received a flood of letters insisting that rising world population and resource depletion are indeed serious problems.
 So many comments were sent in that the Economist published a follow-up piece, Population and its discontents: lighten the footprint but keep the feet.
 This too highlighted deep misunderstandings about the relationship between population and humanity’s demand on our biosphere, and in particular, confusing population growth rates and population size.